 In 2014, the Grays decided to support NCC’s work on the Rice Lake Plains to protect habitat for grassland birds and other species.
-Their gift helped NCC secure the 36-acre (14.5-hectare) North Burns property, which is important for many species, including the eastern hog-nosed snake and eastern whip-poor-will.
+Their gift helped NCC secure the 36-acre (15-hectare) North Burns property.
+This area is important for many species, including the eastern hog-nosed snake and eastern whip-poor-will.

 “If you can’t get a hold of the land, you can’t preserve nature,” said Mr. Gray.